-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities and convertible debentures and debt loans.
+The Company's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities and debt loans.
 The Company does not believe that it is exposed to significant currency or credit risk arising from these financial instruments.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.
-Note 17 to the Company's unaudited condensed interim financial statements discloses risks related to interest rates, credit and liquidity.
+Note 17 to the Company's unaudited condensed interim consolidated financial statements discloses risks related to interest rates, liquidity and credit.